Altzack/Js-Recipe-Search/README.md

 A movie generating/list making app based on your favorite color.
 Pick a color and get back a random movie recommendation from that genre.

-Built with HTML, CSS, JS and jQuery.
+Built with HTML, CSS, JS, jQuery and the TMDB api. https://www.themoviedb.org/

 https://movie-capstone.netlify.app/